premcharan99/AI-JOB-/README.md

-# JOB analyser - a student fiend: AI-Powered Resume & Job Tools
+# JOB Analyzer - A Student Friend: AI-Powered Resume & Job Tools

-JOB analyser is a Next.js application designed to assist users in optimizing their resumes, creating tailored demo resumes, and discovering job opportunities using the power of Artificial Intelligence.
+JOB Analyzer is a Next.js application designed to assist users in optimizing their resumes, creating tailored demo resumes, and discovering job opportunities using the power of Artificial Intelligence.
 It leverages Genkit and Google AI (Gemini models) to provide insightful analysis and content generation.

 ## Core Features